Ivory male anatomical figure, some removable internal organs, on velvet covered couch, possibly French, 18th or 19th century

 - Object Number:

-- anatomical figures, anatomy (anatomical figures), anatomical figures, anatomy (anatomical figures), male
+- anatomical figures, anatomy (anatomical figures) and anatomical figures, anatomy (anatomical figures) and male

 - furnishing and equipment

 - tools & equipment

 We encourage the use and reuse of our collection data.

 Data in the title, made, maker and details fields are released under Creative Commons Zero

 Descriptions and all other text content are licensed under a Creative Commons Attribution 4.0 licence

 Download manifest IIIF